-Evidence-based security policy and code access security provide very powerful, explicit mechanisms to implement security.
+Evidence-based security and code access security provide very powerful, explicit mechanisms to implement security.
 Most application code can simply use the infrastructure implemented by the .NET Framework.
 In some cases, additional application-specific security is required, built either by extending the security system or by using new ad hoc methods.

-Using the .NET Framework-enforced permissions, and other enforcement in your code, you should erect barriers to prevent malicious code from obtaining information that you do not want it to have or performing other undesirable actions.
+Using the .NET Framework-enforced permissions and other enforcement in your code, you should erect barriers to prevent malicious code from obtaining information that you do not want it to have or performing other undesirable actions.
 Additionally, you must strike a balance between security and usability in all the expected scenarios using trusted code.

-Describes how to protect private members and boxed value types.
+Describes how to protect private members.